amansour-gh/educational.github.io/docs/math/unit1/exercise1.md

     $$
     X = 15 \times 3 = 45
     $$
+### Question 2

-### 2. Which of the following represents a proportion:
+2. Which of the following represents a proportion:

     1.
     $$